-- f)b) USA Climbing will utilize the IFSC Paraclimbing categoriesCategories and their classification as set out in the IFSC Paraclimbing Classification Rules. - The IFSC Paraclimbing Classification Rules used shall be those in force as of the publication of this USA Climbing Rulebook. - ii) The IFSC Classification Rules shall be interpreted in the context of USA Climbing competitions (e.g., NF (National Federation) is replaced by Coach/Athlete). - g)c)An athlete's need to classify for IFSC Paraclimbing Categories at USA Climbing Paraclimbing events will be determined based on their classification status from the IFSC: - A Confirmed (C) status means the athlete does not need to classify at Paraclimbing Nationals. - ii) A Future Review Date (FRD) means the athlete only needs to be reclassified in the year of their FRD. - d) In addition to the IFSC Paraclimbing Categories, USA Climbing may establish an additional set of Paraclimbing Categories for which USA Climbing publishes classification rules and which are: - i) open to athletes with a physical impairment who meet such classification rules; and - ii) subject to the classification and protest processes as defined in such classification rules. - h)e) There shall be two (2) classification panels and athletes will be assigned to one of the panels (at the discretion of the Event Organizer) for classification. - i) Athletes given a Non-Eligible (NE) designation by the first panel that classifies the athlete will be seen by the other classification panel. - ii) If both panels give an NE designation, the athlete is not able to protest. - i)f) Protests of classification must be filed within 30 minutes of the end of the athlete's classification appointment concluding. - g) An The Paraclimbing Open Category is open to athletes with a physical impairment who: - i) do not request classification; or - ii) do not qualify for allocation into a Paraclimbing Category set forth in Rule 1.4.4(b) or Rule 1.4.4(d).
+- 1.4.4 Paraclimbing Categories are defined by way of a Paraclimbing Classification System set forth as follows: - a) All athletes must meet the qualifications of at least one classification in the Paraclimbing Classification System unless competing in the Open Category. - b) USA Climbing will utilize the IFSC Paraclimbing Categories and their classification as set out in the IFSC Paraclimbing Classification Rules. - i) The IFSC Paraclimbing Classification Rules used shall be those in force as of the publication of this USA Climbing Rulebook. - ii) The IFSC Classification Rules shall be interpreted in the context of USA Climbing competitions (e.g., NF (National Federation) is replaced by Coach/Athlete). - c) An athlete's need to classify for IFSC Paraclimbing Categories at USA Climbing Paraclimbing events will be determined based on their classification status from the IFSC: - A Confirmed (C) status means the athlete does not need to classify at Paraclimbing Nationals. - ii) A Future Review Date (FRD) means the athlete only needs to be reclassified in the year of their FRD. - d) In addition to the IFSC Paraclimbing Categories, USA Climbing may establish an additional set of Paraclimbing Categories for which USA Climbing publishes classification rules and which are: - i) open to athletes with a physical impairment who meet such classification rules; and - ii) subject to the classification and protest processes as defined in such classification rules.

+- e) There shall be two (2) classification panels and athletes will be assigned to one of the panels (at the discretion of the Event Organizer) for classification. - i) Athletes given a Non-Eligible (NE) designation by the first panel that classifies the athlete will be seen by the other classification panel. - ii) If both panels give an NE designation, the athlete is not able to protest. - f) Protests of classification must be filed within 30 minutes of the end of the athlete's classification appointment concluding. - g) The Paraclimbing Open Category is open to athletes with a physical impairment who: - i) do not request classification; or - do not qualify for allocation into a Paraclimbing Category set forth in Rule 1.4.4(b) or Rule 1.4.4(d).